 The transceiver should be unmolested, by this I mean not modified in any way, and includes any mods to make it transmit on the 11 meter CB band at 27Mhz.
 Most rigs have some sort of workaround to allow use on the CB bands.
 You will see them described as MARS mods.
 Some easy, some not, but that won't stop the golden screwdriver.
 Since CB radio's must be type approved, and amateur radios are not, to modify an amateur radio for CB, makes it illegal to use it on CB because the radio is not type approved.
 Ask ISED yourself if you are skeptical.
 They could say that since the radio has the ability to transmit on the CB band, but is illegal, then it is also illegal to transmit on Ham bands.
 Better to stay away from these shady deals, these mods will void any and all warranties.

-In Short 1.
-Check if the callsign is listed on the Industry Canada website or on qrz.com and has a email address listed.
+1. Check if the callsign is listed on the Industry Canada website or on qrz.com and has a email address listed.
 Scammers love those who do not post their contact information.
+If the person refuses to divulge their name AND callsign, end the conversation.
+Follow this link to lookup USA callsigns HERE

 2. Email that person and verify if the items for sale are for sale by this person.